UniversalDependencies/docs/ud-feat-layers.md

 <span style='color: red'><I>kutyája</I></span> = his/her/its dog;
 <span style='color: red'><I>kutyájuk</I></span> = their dog.

+<i>János <span style='color:red'>csontja</span><br/>
+lit.
+John <span style='color:red'>his-bone</span><br/>
+John's bone</i>

+<i>János <span style='color:red'>csontjai</span><br/>
+lit.
+John <span style='color:red'>his-bones</span><br/>
+John's bones</i>

 <i>Péternek sok <span style='color:red'>pénze</span> van.</i><br/>
 lit. to-Peter much <span style='color:red'>his-money</span> there-is<br/>
 Peter has a lot of money.

 ## Number[psee]

-`Number[psee]`
-is the possessee's (possessed, owned noun phrase's) number.
-In Hungarian, possession can be marked on the possessor or on the possessed.
-It is possible, though rare, that a noun has three distinct number features: its own grammatical number (lexical), number of its possessor (inflectional but not dictated by agreement with other words) and number of its possession (inflectional, dictated by agreement?).
+This feature seems to be very specific to Hungarian.
+It denotes the possessee's (possessed, owned noun phrase's) number.
+Hungarian has three types of number in the nominal inflection:

+* The number of the noun (lexical).
+* The number of owners that own the noun (inflectional but not dictated by agreement with other words).
+* The number of the context-given referent, which is some possession of the noun, i.e. belongs to the noun (anaphoric possessive; in a sense, this is an agreement feature, but the head noun is not pronounced in the sentence).

 Examples from the Multext-East Hungarian lexicon:

 * <I>könnyedén</I> (SSS)